R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 the attestation object.
 If anything is amiss an exception is thrown, so past this point we know we're talking to the real `ReverseEnclave` we wrote earlier.

+!!! tip
+    If needed, more than one key hash could be added to the list of enclave constraints (e.g. if simulation and debug modes use a distinct key from release mode).
+The enclave is accepted if one key hash matches.
+    ```java
+    // Below, two distinct signing key hashes can be accepted.
+    EnclaveConstraint.parse("S:5124CA3A9C8241A3C0A51A1909197786401D2B79FA9FF849F2AA798A942165D3 "
+            + "S:01280A6F7EAC8799C5CFDB1F11FF34BC9AE9A5BC7A7F7F54C77475F445897E3B PROD:1 SEC:INSECURE").check(attestation);
+    ```

 ### Keys and mail

 The client wants to receive a response from the enclave, and we want that to be encrypted/tamperproofed too.
 That means it